JLospinoso/jlospinoso.github.io/_posts/2017-03-04-gargoyle-memory-analysis-evasion.md

 You must run gargoyle.exe in the same directory as `setup.pic`.
 By default, this is in `Debug` or `Release`, the output directories of the solution.

+Every 15 seconds, gargoyle will pop up a message box.
+When you click ok, gargoyle completes with the `VirtualProtectEx`/`WaitForSingleObjectEx` tail call.

+For fun, use [Sysinternals's excellent VMMap tool](https://technet.microsoft.com/en-us/sysinternals/vmmap.aspx) to examine when *gargoyle*'s PIC is executable.
+If a message box is active, *gargoyle* will be executable.
+If it is not, *gargoyle* should not be executable.
+The PIC's address is printed to `stdout` just before the harness calls into the PIC.

 # Feedback
 Please [post any issues or bugs][22] you find!